cocos-creator/docs-3d-deprecated/en/ui-system/components/editor/scrollbar.md

 # ScrollBar Component Reference

-The ScrollBar allows the user to scroll a image by dragging a sliding block.
-It's a bit similar to the __Slider__ component, but it is mostly used for scrolling while Slider is used to set values.
+The ScrollBar allows the user to scroll by dragging a sliding block.
+It's a bit similar to the __Slider__ component, but it is mostly used as a part of the __ScrollView__ while __Slider__ is used independently to set values.

 ![scrollbar.png](scroll/scrollbar.png)